PPJAISON/gitTraining1/readme.txt

 2nd line from ubuntu red box at 18:00
 3rd line from ubuntu red box at 18:00
 4th line from ubuntu red box at 18:30
+5th line from windows black box at 18:35
+6th line from windows black box at 18:35